Punktum-dk/epp-service-specification/README.md

 The document describes the current DK Hostmaster EPP implementation, for more general documentation on the EPP protocol, EPP client development or configuration, please refer to the RFCs and additional resources in the [References](#references) and [Resources](#resources) chapters below.

+Do note that the specification describes the latest released service.
+Service version is listed in the [Document History](#document-history), so given changes implemented in the service are reflected in the specification.
+Do note that a service might be released to the sandbox environment prior to being released to production after a grace period.

+The current service version can be obtained from the [Greeting](#greeting) message, from the service.

 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

 This document is owned and maintained by DK Hostmaster A/S and must not be distributed without this information.